-When it comes to mountain bike brakes, everyone has their preferred brand.
+When it comes to the best mountain bike brakes, everyone has their preferred brand.
 Some love the consistent bite point and power of Shimano brakes, while others lean towards the superior modulation and control offered by SRAM.
-You can't ignore the smooth, progressive power provided by Hope and others — the list goes on and on.
+And there are plenty of other third-party options out there too

 The Level brakes are designed for cross-country riders looking for the lightest SRAM brakes around — the top of the range Level Ultimate has a claimed weight of 318g.
 The levers themselves are based on the trail-oriented Guide, mirroring the internals with the same Timing Port and Expandable Bladder, but the tool-free reach adjust has been ditched for a system requiring a hex wrench — you know, because knobs add grams.
 The flagship models also feature titanium hardware.

 The Level calipers grab the rotors with two pistons; again, pistons have mass so the fewer, the better in the mind of weight-conscious riders.
 To ensure peak performance and heat management, they still see the stainless steel heat shield borrowed from the Guide brakes.
 At the top of the product pyramid, the Ultimate and TLM versions feature a one-piece caliper, the rest of the range are two-piece designs.
 Any Level brake with an ‘L’ in the name also features a lightweight lever and caliper design.

 - SRAM Level

 - SRAM Level T

 - SRAM Level TLM

 Nicknamed the Mini-Code, the G2 brakes supersede the Guide as SRAM’s middle-of-the-road trail brake set.
 The G2 uses the same pad design, mounting hardware, hose fittings, Bleeding Edge system, SwingLink, pistons and fluid volume as its predecessor — so what is actually different?